 Paradoxically, it wasn’t until I stopped caring about these things that I made some headway with them.
 Still, I would never say I was above average.

-When I managed a team of tech sales people in the 1990s was when a realization finally clicked for me.
+When I managed a team of tech sales people in the 1990s it finally clicked for me.
 I had a sales rep on my team who was a natural schmoozer.
-Despite not being the smartest, nor particularly hardworking he outsold all of our other reps.
-I was awed by his he did it.
-He actually befriended his prospects.
-He plays golf with them, took them out for dinner, invited to happy hours and hung out with them in his free time.
+Despite not being the smartest, nor particularly hardworking, he outsold all of our other reps.
+I paid attention to discover how he did it.
+He was a social genius.
+He befriended his prospects.
+He played golf with them, took them out for dinner, invited them for drinks after work and hung out with them in his free time.
 He got to know them and their families.
-He invited them to his house and socialized with them.
+Their families got together for social events.

 They, in turn, sent him a lot of business.